Airframe (novel): Plot summary

 Casey realizes she cannot publicize this information.
 Publicly pinning the blame on a TransPacific employee would sour relations with the airline, ruining future sales just as surely as any N-22 safety issues would.
 During her interview, she also discovers Richman has set her up to fail as part of a larger conspiracy.
 Richman and Marder had secretly prepared a larger sale to a South Korean airline, which included offsetting the wing.
 They hoped to use the accident to sink the China deal and oust CEO Harold Edgarton, confident that the accident would not jeopardize the Korean deal.

-Casey thwarts the plan by allowing Malone onto a test flight for the N-22 from the accident, where it is shown a slat deployment alone would not cause the accident.
+Casey thwarts the plan by allowing Malone onto a test flight for the N-22 from the accident, where the event is replicated, showing that a slat deployment alone would not cause the accident.
 Once Malone is shown the evidence, she cannot air her segment as planned without opening herself up to a defamation lawsuit.
 She is also unable to report the true story, since her boss thinks it is not exciting enough to hold people's attention.
-With the N-22's reputation cleared, the China deal proceeds.
+With the N-22's reputation cleared, the China deal proceeds, with the tail rather than the wing as an offset.
 Afterwards, Edgarton promotes Casey to head the company's Media Relations Division.
 Richman is arrested in Singapore for narcotics possession, while Marder leaves the company, supposedly on good terms.
+Malone leaves Newsline after a "contract dispute", and joins the staff of Hard Copy.